Contact

 He joined the School of Law in August 2024, having worked previously at the University of Leeds (2017-2024) and the University of Aberdeen (2013-2017).

 Professor Mackie has acted as advisor to a variety of private and public sector organisations, including the Organisation for Economic Co-operation and Development (OECD), energy and environmental regulators, financial institutions and prominent non-governmental organisations.
-Since 2021, he has played a central role in an International Energy Agency (IEA) working party on wind turbine blade recycling, focusing on the legal and regulatory aspects of this.
+Between 2021-2024, he was part of an International Energy Agency (IEA) working party on wind turbine blade recycling, focusing on the legal and regulatory aspects of this.

 His research been published in leading journals, including Legal Studies, Journal of Environmental Law, Journal of Corporate Law Studies, Energy Policy and the Environmental Law Reporter.